andhikagama/awssh/README.md

 Only works on macOS

 ### iTerm2
-By default `izyssh` will launch macOS default Terminal app.
+By default `awssh` will launch macOS default Terminal app.
 In order to set iTerm2 as default terminal, you must first install [`duti`](http://duti.org/documentation.html).

 ```bash
 $ brew install duti